FDA Considers a Constellation of Factors in Determining Whether a Product is a Beverage or Liquid Dietary Supplement

 The guidance notes that products are evaluated on a case-by-case basis and that in some cases, a single factor may be sufficient to identify a product as a beverage.
 In other cases, it is the totality of the information provided by the manufacturer that will cause a product to be considered either a beverage or liquid dietary supplement.

 The Weinberg Group has decades of experience in working with the FDA and the FTC on these issues.
-Clients with questions are encouraged to call us to assist.
+Clients with questions are encouraged to contact us.

 Carrie Rabe, Ph.D. is a Senior Consultant at The Weinberg Group, the world’s leading food and drug consulting firm.
 If you have any questions or thoughts on this blog post or others, please contact us.